Belongs To Collection(s)

 Confidentiality will be protected to the maximum extent possible, consistent with a fair and thorough investigation and NYIT's obligation to ensure the safety of the community.
 The investigation of such complaints will generally require limited disclosure on a need-to-know basis.

-Retaliation is adverse conduct taken because an individual reported an actual or perceived violation of NYIT's non-discrimination policies, opposed practices prohibited by the policies, participated in the reporting and investigation process set forth in the policies or testified or assisted in an investigation or proceeding involving an actual or perceived violation of the policies.
-Adverse conduct includes, but is not limited to: any action that would keep an employee from reporting discrimination or discriminatory harassment; shunning and avoiding an individual who reports such misconduct; express or implied threats or intimidation intended to prevent an individual from reporting such misconduct; and denying employment benefits because an applicant or employee reported or encouraged another employee to report such misconduct or participated in the reporting and investigation process.
+Retaliation is adverse conduct taken because an individual reported an actual or perceived violation of NYIT's non-discrimination policies, opposed practices prohibited by the policies, or participated in the reporting, investigation, and/or resolution process of any complaint under this policy.
+Adverse conduct includes action that would keep an employee from reporting discrimination or discriminatory harassment, such as making express or implied threats, engaging in intimidation or harassment, or denying employment benefits.

 Retaliation against individuals who complain of discrimination or harassment or who testify or assist in any investigation or proceeding involving discrimination or harassment is unlawful and prohibited by NYIT policy.
 Offending employees will be subjected to appropriate disciplinary action, up to and including suspension or termination of employment.